DeepWok/pynqcaht/labs/lab1.md

 In this lab, we will use the PYNQ-Z1 board.
 > The lab was built on Windows 10, using PYNQ release version v2.7 and Xilinx Tool Version 2020.2.
 Feel free to use a more recent release version, but avoid using any release version before PYNQ v2.7.
 >
-> @Cheng: The lab was tested on Windows 11, using PYNQ release version v3.1 and Xilinx Tool Version 2024.1.
+> @Cheng: The lab was tested on Windows 11, using PYNQ release version v3.1 and Xilinx Tool Version 2022.2.

 Note: Vivado's projects and tcl scripts are forward compatible, but not backwards compatible.

 ![versions](/images/versions.png)

 > Source: <https://pynq.readthedocs.io/en/latest/pynq_sd_card.html>

-The latest available version is v3.1, which corresponds to Xilinx 2024.1.

 If you encounter any issues, please first refer to the debugging notes `debug.md`, before approaching the TAs or the module leader.